Mueller reassigned top FBI agent in Russia probe

 Flynn had contacted the Russians at the urging of two top transition officials, according to a court document.

-Three people familiar with the matter say one of the officials referenced in the document is Jared Kushner, President Donald Trump's son-in-law and senior adviser.
-Two people familiar with the matter told NBC News the other is K.T.
+Three people familiar with the matter told NBC News that one of the officials referenced in the document is Jared Kushner, Trump's son-in-law and senior adviser.
+Two people familiar with the matter said the other is K.T.
 McFarland, who served as a deputy national security adviser from January to May.